sjbennett123/polarlarp/content/current_writeups/the_ritual_of_fire/roles/morumbrain_centurion.md

 ---

-Murumbrian Centurion

 You are the elite of Murumbria!
 Your blades of shadow have torn through many Hoyleans in your time.
 The fears you have accomplished to reach the rank of Centurion are brutal and worthy of song.
 Your blades will make the “heroes” of this time tremble as you march forward with Darkness as your guide.
 The mission must be completed at all costs!
 Failure is not an option!

-Capture the Chosen One: Your mission is simple, capture the Chosen One for The Dark Ones so they may be offered the Blessing of Murumbria.
+**Capture the Chosen One**: Your mission is simple, capture the Chosen One for The Dark Ones so they may be offered the Blessing of Murumbria.
 If someone steps between you and your goal, you will strike them down with your terrifying power over Darkness. f you capture the chosen one, you must carry them to the Gate to leave, you cannot rift with anyone else but yourself in this time.
 If the PCs step aside and don’t impede your hunt for the Chosen One, let them by and say something snarky to thank them for their “obedience” or remind them that they are “wise for respecting such power”

-Reset: The Murumbrian Centurions will reform after killed in 10 minutes and resume their mission until the 1 hour timer is over or gate is destroyed.
+**Reset**: The Murumbrian Centurions will reform after killed in 10 minutes and resume their mission until the 1 hour timer is over or gate is destroyed.

-Body: 400
+**Body**: 400

-Defensives: No Metabolism, Phase x5, Dodge x5, Immune to Pin/Web/Bind/Confine/Imprison, Immune to Charm/Command, Healed by Darkness and Time, Double Taken from Light, Threshold 10
+**Defensives**: No Metabolism, Phase x5, Dodge x5, Immune to Pin/Web/Bind/Confine/Imprison, Immune to Charm/Command, Healed by Darkness and Time, Double Taken from Light, Threshold 10

-Speech: Speak with a raspy dissonant voice.
+**Speech**: Speak with a raspy dissonant voice.
 Never speak in full sentences, speak in riddles, be very cryptic. -Speak with a raspy dissonant voice.
 Never speak in full sentences, speak in riddles, be very cryptic.

-Speech: Do most of your “communication” non-verbally with your swords.
+**Speech**: Do most of your “communication” non-verbally with your swords.
 Speak with a raspy dissonant voice.
 Never speak in full sentences, speak in riddles, be very cryptic.
 -You have no feet, so you cannot run.
 You float and gesture dramatically with your swords before you activate Slays and Blade attacks
 Costume:  Black Robes , Costume long fingered claw, Glowing Purple Eyes,
 Weapons: 1h and Shield or 2 Long Claws